+What are the steps to follow in consequential amendment of legislation?
 The following are the principal steps when drafting a Bill to make consequential amendments to earlier legislation.

-Research A.
+A. Research

 - 1. Before working on consequential amendments, complete the substantive provisions of your Bill that implement the policy proposals.
 You can establish the exact relationship between those provisions and existing legislation only after you have drafted the new rules. - 2.
-Identify all existing legislation which touches upon the subjectmatter of your Bill.
+Identify all existing legislation that touches upon the subject matter of your Bill.
 This may be spread over more than one Act.
-Tracing that legislation entails: - examining the substance of your Bill for topics that are likely to be (i) referred to elsewhere in other statutes; - drawing on your knowledge of your Statute Book: (ii)
+Tracing that legislation entails:

-- (iii) using indices and other guides to the content of that legislation; - (iv) if a computerised data base of your laws is available, using the search function to look for provisions with these links. - 3.
+- (i) examining the substance of your Bill for topics that are likely to be referred to elsewhere in other statutes; - (ii) drawing on your knowledge of your Statute Book: - (iii) using indices and other guides to the content of that legislation; - (iv) if a computerised database of your laws is available, use the search function to look for provisions with these links. - 3.
 Examine all the legislation traced to decide which provisions are in some way inconsistent with your new body of rules.